 If you asked me to pick just one range of tents that ticks all of these boxes, it would be MSR’s Hubba Hubba range, which is available in 1‑, 2- and 3‑berth models.

-(Click here to skip down to the full details, photos, and manufacturer links for the MSR Hubba Hubba range).
+(Click here to skip to the details, photos, and retail links for the MSR Hubba Hubba range).

 I’ve used and abused many tents in the Hubba Hubba range over the years, including a 2014 2‑berth Hubba Hubba NX, a 2012 1‑berth Hubba, and a 2010 3‑berth Mutha Hubba HP.
-They’re heavily patched-up with seam seal and repair tape, but I still use all of them regularly (see the photos above).
+They’re heavily patched-up with seam seal and repair tape, and not quite as waterproof as they used to be, but I still use all of them regularly (see the photos above).

-If you don’t have any highly specialised requirements and you’re looking for a top-quality tent you can simply grab and ride out the door with, the MSR Hubba Hubba range is what I’d usually recommend.
+If you don’t have any highly specialised requirements, you’ve got a bit of cash to spend, and you’re looking for a top-quality tent you can simply grab and ride out the door with, the MSR Hubba Hubba is what I’d recommend.

 As a bonus, being of the free-standing variety of tents, they’re extremely easy to pitch, making them ideal for newcomers to frequent camping in varied conditions.